rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -RawParams
 Specifies the value of the chat parameter RawParams directly!
-If specified also in ChatParamOverride, a merge is done, giving priority to the parameters specified here.
+If also specified in ChatParamOverride, a merge is performed, giving priority to the parameters specified here.
-The RawParams is a chat parameter that defines parameters that will be sent directly to the model's API!
+RawParams is a chat parameter that defines parameters that will be sent directly to the model's api!
-These parameters will override the default values calculated by powershai!
+These parameters will overwrite the default values calculated by powershai!
-With this, the user has full control over the parameters but needs to know each provider!
+With this, the user has total control over the parameters, but needs to know each provider!
-Also, each provider is responsible for providing this implementation and using these parameters in their API.
+Also, each provider is responsible for providing this implementation and using these parameters in its api.

 ```yml
 Parameter Set: (All)